 Guardian Homecare delivers personalised home care supporting people wishing to stay living safely and comfortably in their own homes in south Devon.

 “We’re keen to dispel the myth that a career in care is poorly paid and staff lack training, support and benefits.
 We offer new recruits a five-day training induction and a 12-week onboarding programme working towards a care certificate.

 “We’re committed to up-skilling our workforce and we’re working hard to dispel the myth that carers are not valued in the sector.
 Being a carer is a highly skilled, professional vocational occupation that is essential to the fabric of our society.
 We’re searching for people who are looking for a long-term career as care is a rapidly expanding sector and there is work in the area for many years to come.

 “We offer career advancement opportunities that mean we have a highly trained, motivated and appreciated team.
 We provide the opportunity for our staff to obtain professional qualifications up to Level 5 in health and social care.
 We have jobs available in the area now with immediate start, no experience necessary just a willingness to care and to learn.

 “It is a great opportunity for people to achieve a recognised qualification and they’ll also be able to have access to exclusive discounts online and in-store from retailers including Tesco, Primark and Argos.
 It also covers holidays and electrical goods.

 “We also offer flexible working hours, both full and part-time, as well as competitive wages, generous holiday allocation and a refer a friend scheme.

-Anyone wishing to find out more about Guardian Homecare, which has offices in Broadclyst, Exeter, and career in care, should call 01392 537090 or visit www.guardianhomecare.co.uk or https://www.facebook.com/GuardianHomecareUK/jobs/.
+Anyone wishing to find out more about Guardian Homecare, which provides care in the Torbay and Exeter areas, and career in care, should call 01392 537090 or visit www.guardianhomecare.co.uk or https://www.facebook.com/GuardianHomecareUK/jobs/.